Stacktical/stacktical.github.io/_posts/2020-11-14-suspicious-activity-report-mitigation-plan.md

 ### A) 🔥 2B+ DSLA Token Burn

 On November 30, 2020, we will proceed with a **2,000,000,000.00 DSLA token burn** using our personal, team, company and participating partners wallets.
-All other DSLA holders will benefit from the increase in scarcity / decreate in total supply of DSLA.
+All other DSLA holders will benefit from the increase in scarcity / decrease in total supply of DSLA.

 In that same spirit, we will also inaugurate a new section on the [DSLA Protocol official website](https://stacktical.com), dedicated to: